Dear Delegates and Sponsors,

 Whilst we agree that the industry provides great opportunities, it has many aspects that require ongoing debate.

-The annual conference will once again be that platform where we can have discussions around these topics that matters to the future of our industry.
+The annual conference was once again the platform where we discussed these topics that matters to the future of our industry.

-Delegates; on behalf of board, The CEO and the Conference Organizing Committee, I am delighted to welcome all of you to Cape Town, South Africa, for the 6th edition of the FTTH Council Africa Conference and Exhibition that will take place from 3-5 October 2017, this year at the CTICC.
+Delegates and sponsors; on behalf of board, The CEO and the Conference Organizing Committee, I would like to express our sincere thanks to all of you who attended the 6th edition of the FTTH Council Africa Conference and Exhibition.

-This is Africa’s biggest annual event devoted to the science and practice of Fibre optic infrastructure, and as is designed to give you, the delegate, a platform to exchange ideas, discover opportunities, reacquaint with colleagues, meet new friends, and broaden your knowledge.
+This remains one of Africa’s biggest annual event devoted to the science and practice of Fibre optic infrastructure, and designed to give you, the delegate and sponsors, a platform to exchange ideas, discover opportunities, reacquaint with colleagues, meet new friends, and broaden your knowledge.

-We look forward to seeing all of you in Cape Town later this year.
+We look forward to welcoming you back in 2018.

 FTTH Council Africa